presicion25/Splunk-Chart-Creation/README.md

 <h2>Summary</h2>

-In conclusion, using data uploaded into splunk I created search results based a query for certain parts of the data uploaded.
+In conclusion, using data uploaded into splunk I created search results based on a query for certain parts of the data uploaded.
 I also demonstrated the different ways splunk can display the data; namely chart types.
 Splunk can be used for searching, monitoring, and analyzing all types of machine-generated data.